In part one we looked at the basic mechanics of Bash completion. In this part we’ll walk through its implementation for my automation tool.

 commit

-which delegates to a Ruby proc
+implements #complete_option_arg which delegates to a Ruby proc that can be

-set on an Option
+set on an Option.

 We can now implement completion for options

 by providing them with blocks.
-For example, here’s how we do that for template--type
+For example, here’s how we do that for template--type:

 The block receives all command-line arguments and returns an array of completion